- Fox Corp focus is mainly on television genres and the internet.

 It’s pretty easy to figure out what Netflix does, unlike other members on the list, because they have a simple, direct service plan – give customers entertainment, movies, and originals, through streaming media, paid television, and video on demand.

 Netflix is available globally and has a subscription base of over 220 million worldwide.
 Their streaming services can be accessed on PCs, tablet computers, mobile phones, smart TVs, game consoles, and more.
 Company stocks are traded on the Nasdaq as NFLX.
-The company is headquartered in Los Gatos, California, U.S.
+The company is headquartered in Los Gatos, CA, U.S.

 At number three, we go to the other end of the spectrum from Netflix when it comes to what they actually do.
 Charter has their hands in a little bit of everything, from cable TV, digital cable, HDTV, internet, and VoIP phone.